dwayne/playwhe/README.rst

 playwhe
 =======

-A Python library and CLI for the retrieval and storage of Play Whe results from the `National Lotteries Control Board <http://www.nlcb.co.tt/>`_ (NLCB).
+A Python library and CLI for fetching and storing Play Whe results from the `National Lotteries Control Board <http://www.nlcb.co.tt/>`_ (NLCB).

 I originally wrote :code:`playwhe` in 2011 when I wanted to work on a small project to build a RESTful API for Play Whe.
 The project has grown since then and this code continues to play a key role in it.

-:code:`playwhe` helps many people access Play Whe results in a convenient way.
+:code:`playwhe` helps many people to conveniently access Play Whe results.

 Installation
 ------------